jarvelov/cgminer-keep-alive/README.md

 }
 ```

-Although this requires for cgminer-keep-alive.ps1 to be in the same folder as cgminer.exe, or that the config is available in your PATH.
+Although can be problematic if cgminer-keep-alive.ps1 isn't in the same folder as cgminer.exe.

 <b>Restart server if cgminer process can not be killed</b>
 Sometimes cgminer hangs and can not be killed other than by restarting the computer.
 Just uncomment  ```Restart-Computer``` in the following section: